 Where it looks for answers

-Google Search Console (deltas), Semrush AI Visibility Toolkit, Ahrefs Brand Radar
+Google Search Console Web performance, GA4 quality deltas, manual AI Mode prompt sets, Semrush AI Visibility Toolkit, Ahrefs Brand Radar

 Tap a logo to swap playbooks.
 Your move doesn't change — just the evidence for it.